 Most people’s health goals could be simplified to something like: a long life and the good health to enjoy it.
 And long life we have.
 The biggest-ever jump in life expectancy, which occurred from around the mid 1800s to the mid 1900s, can be mostly attributed to the reduction in deaths by infection.
 Infectious disease has been well managed by improved hygiene, better quality of food and water, antibiotics, vaccines, and more effective emergency medical care.
 Now that infection is a relatively minor concern in the developed world, it’s worth looking at the factors that degrade health in our later years.
 These factors – things like diabetes, obesity, and the cardiovascular disease that goes along with them – can be dramatically influenced by diet.

 Unfortunately, the mainstream medical world is plagued by some very significant misunderstandings about human nutrition, and it barely recognizes the profound psychological factors involved in how we feed ourselves.
-How many people have you heard ask, “Why do I need to use Whey Protein?”
-No one knows the real answer.
 It’s time for a revolution in nutrition … and luckily, it’s well on its way.

 Dr. Peter Borten